HydroModPy/HydroModPy/docs/source/architecture/overview/mental-model-and-design-choices.rst

 - ``hydrographic_network_generated`` for the network derived from ``geographic.river_network``

-Older names are still present as compatibility aliases, but they should not be used as the conceptual center anymore:
+The feature-store contract keeps only the canonical names.
+Historical filenames may still exist on disk, but they are not feature aliases:

+- ``river_network.shp`` remains the generated-network vector filename.
-- ``river_network`` is the legacy generated-feature alias
+- ``river_network_summary.json`` remains the generated-network summary
+  filename.
-- ``streams.shp`` is the legacy reference vector filename
+- ``streams.shp`` remains the reference vector filename produced by some hydrography inputs.
-- ``hydrography_streams`` is the canonical reference forcing-raster name
+- ``hydrography_streams`` is the canonical reference forcing-raster name.

 This split is intentional.
 A manager may still write a historical filename on disk, while the runtime and comparison layers rely on the canonical feature